-Each doctoral student must pass a comprehensive examination.
-This should be done by the time the student has completed 36 semester credit hours and can only be done after identifying the dissertation committee and fulfilling the programming requirement.
-Any student who does not pass the comprehensive exam by the time 45 semester credit hours have been accrued will be dismissed from the program.
-If the comprehensive exam is not passed, the student will have the option of taking a second and final comprehensive exam in the following long semester.
-Students will be dismissed from the program if they do not pass the comprehensive exam on the second attempt.
+Students will advance to candidacy after they have completed all required and elective coursework (except for dissertation credit hours), passed their comprehensive exam, and successfully defended their dissertation proposal.
+This should be done by the time the student has completed 60 semester credit hours.
+If the comprehensive exam is not passed, the student can take a second and final one in the following semester.
+Students will be dismissed from the program if they do not pass the comprehensive exam the second time.